spw32767/fund-management-unify/MERGED_SUBMISSIONS.md

 ## Error handling

 * If the submission has not been formally submitted yet, the merge endpoint returns `400 Bad Request`.
-* When no PDF documents are attached, the endpoint also returns `400 Bad Request` with a descriptive message.
+* When no PDF documents are attached, the endpoint still returns `200 OK` with `merged_file: null` and a `message` that explains no PDFs were available.
+This keeps the submission flow smooth even when only non-PDF documents were uploaded.
 * Any unexpected error (e.g., merge tool unavailable) results in `500 Internal Server Error`.
 The frontend logs these errors but does not block the overall submission flow.

 ## Local testing tips